 Think of your gut as an inside out sleeve.
-Really, your gut is on the outside of you and all that stands between the outside that is your gut and the inside of you is a single layer of epithelial cells.
+Really, your gut is on the outside of you and all that stands between the outside that is your gut and the inside of you is a single layer of mucous-covered epithelial cells.
 And your microbes of course.
 Everything you throw down your “sleeve” has to be sorted and digested and absorbed into your bloodstream or dealt with by your immune system (of which we now know our microbial community forms a crucial part) and ejected.
 Just one layer of soldier cells stands on the boundary of us.
 And these soldiers are supported by our microbes.
 Well they are if we are looking after them.

-I am trying to keep looking after them as simple as possible here because it is not just mine I am in charge of; I am trying to help my husband and 4 smaller people too.
+I am trying to make looking after them as simple as possible here because it is not just mine I am in charge of; I am trying to help my husband and 4 smaller people too.
 So simple is good.
 Simple might just be achievable over time.
-And this is the motto we are starting to try to live by (how many caveats did I get into that sentence??)
+And this is the motto we are starting to try to live by (how many caveats did I get into that sentence??).
 Eat whole foods, mostly plants and not too much.
 I am trying not to demonise any one food group (well other than sugar but more of that later).
 I am trying to gradually, over time, shift the emphasis to foods that support a healthy microbiome rather than undermine it.

 A good thing was our pizza tonight though – it was a leek pizza.
 Treat night with a difference.
 I told you I was taking small steps.

 Find out more about inflammation.